MianajiAli/WhatsappNumberChecker/README.md

 # WhatsappNumberChecker
-### A tool to see who has WhatsApp in the list of numbers
+### A JavaScript tool for identifying WhatsApp-enabled numbers from a list.
 ![whatsapp](https://user-images.githubusercontent.com/87234097/189420309-6d37e87b-aefe-46e4-8167-df432657809b.png)

 ### How To Use